skranz/skranz.github.com/_posts/2019-02-21-FindingEconomicArticles.md

 <tr><td class="data-frame-td-bottom" nowrap bgcolor="#dddddd">jl</td><td class="data-frame-td-bottom" nowrap bgcolor="#dddddd">2</td><td class="data-frame-td-bottom" nowrap bgcolor="#dddddd">0.05</td></tr>
 </table>

 Roughly 70% of the articles have Stata `do` files and almost a quarter Matlab `m` files.
-Using Open Source statistical Software seems not yet very popular among economists, less than 3% of articles have R code files, Python is below 1% and only 2 articles have Julia code.
+Using open source statistical software seems not yet very popular among economists: less than 3% of articles have R code files, Python is below 1% and only 2 articles have Julia code.

 This dominance of Stata in economics never ceases to surprise me, in particular when for some reason I just happened to open the Stata do file editor and compare it with RStudio...
 But then, I am not an expert in writing empirical economic research papers - I just like R programming and rather passively consume empirical research.
 For writing empirical papers it probably *is* convenient that in Stata you can add a `robust` or `robust cluster` option to almost every type of regression in order to quickly get the economists' standard standard errors...